MVIG-SJTU/AlphaPose/README.md

 ./run.sh --indir examples/demo/ --outdir examples/results/ --vis
 ```

 The visualized results will be stored in examples/results/RENDER.
-To easily process images/video and display/save the results, please see [doc/run.md](doc/run.md).
+To easily process images/video and display/save the results, please see [doc/run.md](doc/run.md). **If you get any problems, you can check the [doc/faq.md](doc/faq.md) first.**

 ## Output
 Output (format, keypoint index ordering, etc.) in [doc/output.md](doc/output.md).